 The Board of Directors recognizes the roles and duties of the organization's leadership consistently by adhering to the principles of good corporate governance, focusing on creating utmost benefits for shareholders and considering all stakeholders with morality, transparency and accountability.
-Therefore, it has established its corporate governance policy in writing since 2020.
+Therefore, it has established its Corporate Governance Policy in writing since 2020 with the revision by the Board of Directors annually.
 We strongly believe that corporate governance processes will enhance the Company's operations to grow and sustainably lead to success, including adding value to shareholders.
 To date, the Company has focused on cultivating an understanding of good corporate governance as well as awareness of how to apply such principles in their daily life.
 This has turned into a company culture.
 The Company has constantly evolved its corporate governance practices by way of studying domestic and international governing guidelines for such practices.
 The Board has decided to annually revise its policy.